Self-Specialization: Uncovering Latent Expertise within Large Language Models: Preliminaries: Benchmarking Existing Aligned Models

 To motivate our exploration of self-specialization, we first begin by addressing a fundamental question: How well do generally aligned models perform on specialized domains?
-While existing popular ones such as Alpaca and Dromedary have demonstrated the generalizability of following instructions in a general scenario, it remains unclear whether general alignment can also elicit expertise for a certain domain.
+While popular models, such as Alpaca \citep{alpaca} and Dromedary \citep{sun2023principledriven}, have demonstrated effectiveness in following general instructions, it remains unclear whether general alignment can also elicit expertise for a certain domain.

-Investigating this, we assess the capabilities of Alpaca \citep{alpaca} and Dromedary \citep{sun2023principledriven} against a base model, LLaMA \citep{touvron2023llama}, on a collection of benchmarks within the biomedical domain.
-Ensuring an unbiased comparison, all models are equally fixed with 65B parameters and share the same architecture (LLaMA).
-We select 10 different biomedical NLP datasets, covering a diverse set of tasks to ensure a comprehensive mix of content and also to look at the cross-task generalization, the core of instruction tuning.
-Few-shot (k=5) settings are examined where demonstrations are tailored to each task.
-Note that in fact, Alpaca is not ``self"-aligned in that it uses datasets generated by GPT-3.5 \citep{ouyang2022training} following the self-instruct process \citep{wang2022self}, unlike Dromedary which uses the same base model.
-Nonetheless, we also benchmark it to serve a sort of upper bound.
-The results are shown in Figure \ref{fig:65b-benchmark}.
-Details of the setups are described in Section \ref{subsec:setups}.
+Investigating this, we assess the capabilities of Alpaca and Dromedary against their base model, LLaMA-65B \citep{touvron2023llama}, on a collection of benchmarks within the biomedical domain.
+We evaluate Alpaca as an upper bound, due to its reliance on GPT-3.5-generated datasets \citep{ouyang2022training} via the self-instruct process \citep{wang2022self}, unlike Dromedary, which generates instructional data from its base model.
+We use 10 biomedical NLP datasets (see Section \ref{subsec:setups} for details), covering a diverse set of tasks to ensure a comprehensive mix of content and also to look at the cross-task generalization, the core of instruction-tuning.
+Table \ref{table:65b-benchmark} summarizes the result.

-When benchmarked on the expert (biomedical) domain, we find that both Alpaca and Dromedary have only a slight (1.1 - 2.5\%) advantage over LLaMA.
+We find that both Alpaca and Dromedary have only a slight (1.2 - 2.5) advantage over LLaMA in biomedicine.
 While they are aligned to handle a broad set of instructions, they do not seem to effectively improve their specialized domain expertise; intuitively trading their expertise for generality given finite parameters.
-In light of these findings, it becomes evident that for cases where we are only interested in target domains for all our downstream tasks, there exists a substantial potential for enhancement within domain-specific tasks.
+In light of these findings, it becomes evident that for cases where we are only interested in expert domains for all our downstream tasks, there remains a large potential for improvement beyond the generic alignment.
 This underscores the need for a model or approach, like self-specialization, that could potentially uncover specialization while maintaining cross-task generalizability with minimal supervision.
-Moreover, if the approach is parameter efficient, it constitutes a considerable advantage, as many specialized models can be efficiently served in memory, sharing their deployment on the same machines / GPUs.